-Breast Tomosynthesis was introduced in the United States in 2010 by Hologic, Inc. and GE received approval for their tomosynthesis system in August 2014.
-Several other companies, including Siemens, FujiFilm, and Giotto, have released breast tomosynthesis products in Europe and are currently working on receiving FDA approval.
+Breast Tomosynthesis was introduced in the United States in 2010 by Hologic, Inc. GE received approval for their tomosynthesis system in August 2014, and Siemens approval followed in April 2015.
 Tomosynthesis has been demonstrated to have multiple advantages over traditional 2D mammography.
 It has improved tissue visualization and detection and results in lower recall rates for patients.
-Tomosynthesis is considered to provide better comfort for the patient as the patient's breast is positioned in the same manner as in the traditional mammograms, but the pressure applied is lower.
-Tomosynthesis is said to improve the sensitivity and specificity of cancer diagnosis along with lower radiation dose per examination when compared to mammography.
-Clinical studies indicate that diagnostic breast tomosynthesis improves the ability to distinguish malignant from benign tumor and can detect early signs of cancer hidden by overlapping tissues.
+Tomosynthesis improves the sensitivity and specificity of cancer diagnosis along with lower radiation dose per examination when compared to mammography.
+Clinical studies indicate that diagnostic breast tomosynthesis improves the ability to distinguish malignant from benign tumors and can detect early signs of cancer hidden by overlapping tissues.
 This helps reduce the overall number of biopsies performed and the call back rates.
-Initial studies have indicated that tomosynthesis has the ability to reveal 16% more cancers than conventional mammography and it also reduces false-positives by 85% (Frost and Sullivan Market Insight Report, "Tomosynthesis: The Next Wave in Digital Breast Imaging?"
-May 10 2007).
+Initial studies have indicated that tomosynthesis has the ability to detect 41% more invasive cancers than conventional mammography, and it also reduces false-positives by up to 40%.

 CAD technology can play an important role in improving the accuracy and efficiency of reading breast tomosynthesis cases by automatically identifying breast masses and micro-calcifications.
-The Company is currently developing a CAD technology to aid radiologists in their review of breast tomosynthesis as a means of improving lesion detection and reducing the time to read the large tomosynthesis datasets.
-The Company believes that CAD could become an important adjunct to breast tomosynthesis.
+In 2015, the Company completed development of its CAD solution for tomosynthesis to aid radiologists in their review of breast tomosynthesis as a means of improving lesion detection and reducing the time to read the large tomosynthesis datasets.